Ardakilic/git.40percent.club/feegle_xs/readme.md

     4	Steel or Brass 0.3mm thick washers
     1	ISP programmer for initial bootloader flashing.

+Digikey - feegle xsc.xlsx

+This list contains all the components from Digikey for the xsc.
+There is two different weight switches and an alternate USB C connector.

+The only parts missing are the 4mm brass spacers and screws.
+These can be sources from Amazon or eBay.

 [How to order your own PCBs](http://www.40percent.club/2017/03/ordering-pcb.html)